medplum/medplum/packages/docs/docs/communications/organizing-communications.md

+import MedplumCodeBlock from '@site/src/components/MedplumCodeBlock';
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

+import ExampleCode from '!!raw-loader!@site/..//examples/src/communications/organizing-communications.ts';

 # Organizing Communications Using Threads

 ## Introduction

-In a healthcare context, messages are sent all the time and can include many sceanrios (patient to physician, physician to physician, and more), so ensuring they are well-organized is vital.
+In a healthcare context, messages are sent all the time and can include many scenarios (patient to physician, physician to physician, and more), so ensuring they are well-organized is vital.
 This guide covers how to model and organize threads using Medplum.

 - Representing individual messages
 - Building and structuring threads